AhmedSeemalK/Enterprise-Inference/ida/README.md

 ### Usage
 #### Running the AI Inference Deployment Suite with inference-config.cfg

 If you don't want to be prompted for the required parameters, you can use the `ida\inference-config.cfg` file to provide the necessary values.
-The automation will read the values from this file.
+The AI Inference Deployment Suite will read the values from this file.
 Here's an example of the `inference-config.cfg` file:
 `````
 cluster_url=example.com